-Flyweight is a structural design pattern that lets you fit more objects into the available amount of RAM by sharing common parts of object state among multiple objects, instead of keeping it in each object.
+Flyweight is a structural design pattern that lets you fit more objects into the available amount of RAM by sharing common parts of state between multiple objects instead of keeping all of the data in each object.

-To have some fun after long working hours, you decided to create a simple video game.
-Players will be moving around the map and shoot each other.
-You decided to implement a realistic particle system and make it a distinctive feature of the game.
-Bullets, missiles, and shrapnel from explosions should fly over in vast quantities and deliver a thrilling experience to a player.
+To have some fun after long working hours, you decided to create a simple video game: players would be moving around a map and shooting each other.
+You chose to implement a realistic particle system and make it a distinctive feature of the game.
+Vast quantities of bullets, missiles, and shrapnel from explosions should fly all over the map and deliver a thrilling experience to the player.

-Particle class, you may notice that color and sprite data consumes the most memory in each object.
-And worse, these fields store almost identical data across all particles.
-For example, all bullets have the same color and texture.
+Particle class, you may notice that the color and sprite fields consume a lot more memory than other fields.
+What’s worse is that these two fields store almost identical data across all particles.
+For example, all bullets have the same color and sprite.

-The rest of particle data, such as coordinates, movement vector and speed are unique among all particles.
-Moreover, the values of these fields change over time.
-They look like a changeable context in which particle exists, while color and sprite remain constant.
+Other parts of a particle’s state, such as coordinates, movement vector and speed, are unique to each particle.
+After all, the values of these fields change over time.
+This data represents the always changing context in which the particle exists, while the color and sprite remain constant for each particle.

 Extrinsic state storage